tamirscherf/Rat_features_extraction/README.md

 - **Tagger:** Contains the tagger code with an example and further explanaions.

-- **Predicte:** Contains information and code for predicting using two networks.
+- **Predict:** Contains information and code for predicting using two networks.
 More information below and within the folder.

 ## Challenges